nishantdania/ghost-gatsby-starter-mini/README.md

 A mini version of the original starter template to build lightning fast websites with [Ghost](https://ghost.org) & [Gatsby](https://gatsbyjs.org).

-Basically the [gatsby-starter-ghost](https://github.com/TryGhost/gatsby-starter-ghost) without the initial pages, components and any Netlify related files to provide a cleaner slate for building personal websites.
+I stripped out the CSS, custom components and any Netlify related files from [gatsby-starter-ghost](https://github.com/TryGhost/gatsby-starter-ghost).
+You only get a very basic index page and a basic posts page.
+The other pages can still be enabled as described in this documentation below.

 # Installing